 What is Franciacorta famous for?

-What is the grape variety of Franciacorta?
+What grape variety is used in Franciacorta?

 How many types of Franciacorta are there?

 Franciacorta Brut: The most common type.
-It is fresh, lively and versatile in pairings.
+It is fresh, lively, and versatile in pairings.

 Franciacorta Riserva: Represents the excellence of Franciacorta production, aged on the lees for at least 60 months.

-Differences between Franciacorta and Prosecco
+Differences between Franciacorta and Prosecco:

 How much does a tasting in Franciacorta cost?